abhilash-dev/project-onboard/readme.md

 -   List all projects for a user
     -   Authenticated users only
-    -   Limit the no. of results
-    -   Pagination
-    -   filter by data-source (on-prem / Alectio's data resource)
     -   filter by data-type (numerical / text / image)
     -   filter by problem-type (object-detection / classification/ text-classification)
+    -   filter by data-source (on-prem / Alectio's data resource)
+    -   Pagination
+    -   Limit the no. of results
 -   Create a new project
     -   Authenticated users only
     -   Project Name has to be unique for a user
     -   Field Validation via Mongoose
--   Get a single project by project Id / Name
+-   Get a single project by project Name
     -   Authenticated users only
--   Update a project by project Id / Name
+-   Update a project by project Name
     -   Authenticated users only
     -   Validation on update
--   Remove / Delete a project by project Id / Name
+-   Remove / Delete a project by project Name
     -   Authenticated users only

 ### Users and Authentication